giuliospinozzi/vispa2/README.md

 ## What is this repository for? ##

 * Quick summary
-Tool for the analysis of retroviral vector integration sites.
+Tool for the analysis of retroviral vector Integration Sites (IS).

 * Version
-Versione 2.
+Vector Integration Site Parallel Analysis, Version 2.

 ## How do I get set up? ##